fluree/docs.flur.ee/src/content/0.10.0/docs/start/intro.md

 ## Intro to Fluree Docs

 ### What is Fluree?
-Fluree is an immutable, time-ordered blockchain database.
+Fluree is an immutable, time-ordered blockchain ledger.

 Each block is an atomic update that is cryptographically signed to prevent tampering and linked to the previous block in the chain.